H-England/2025_Teaching_portfolio/ AWS Portfolio Website.md

 You can now follow the target architectural diagram and build a fully operational, scalable, well-architected application.
 This should include the Auto Scaling group, Application Load Balancer, CloudFront distribution, and Route 53 domain.

-##### Step 5 - Migrate to a serverless website

-Once you have fully tested the server-based deployment and validated full functionality you can proceed to migrate the website to a fully serverless solution using an S3 static website.

 ## Assistance & Getting Help

 You can always find assistance available for your cohort in the Slack channels.
 Additionally, you can message me on Slack or jack@cumulus-consulting.cloud if you have any questions.

-## Additional Challenge

-If you are looking for more of a challenge, you can build a REST API endpoint with multiple resources and methods to have a single API for all of the microservice endpoints.
-This does take a deeper understanding of APIs, CORS, and software architecture.
-If not, don't worry; the simple HTTP API / Function URLs within the instructions will work, too.